cciw-uk/cciw.co.uk/docs/security.rst

 Security considerations
 =======================

-The CCIW website database stores personal information of various kinds.
+The CCiW website database stores personal information of various kinds.
 Because of this, having a secure site is a very high priority.

 In addition, this repo, including this documentation, is publicly readable (on BitBucket and possible elsewhere).
 This imposes further constraints on personal information.

-A longer document on the security procedures observed by CCIW is available outside this repository, "CCIW website security procedures".
+A longer document on the security procedures observed by CCiW is available outside this repository, "CCiW website security procedures".
 The contents of that document need to be understood.
 It also contains more information on the different groups of access to the website database, and access to 3rd party services.